Get Help Quick With 1-800-BETS OFF

 Executive Management & Employee Responsible Gaming Education (EMERGE)

-This Web-based training program was developed by Harvard Medical School faculty with support from the National Center for Responsible Gaming (NCRG) and the Institute for Research on Gambling Disorders.
-EMERGE is a scientific research-based, self-paced program that teaches employees about the nature of addiction, how gambling can become an addiction, and the specific responsible gaming policies and practices of their company.
-EMERGE is available to employees 24/7 thanks to its online platform.
+EMERGE, a Web-based training program, teaches employees about the nature of addiction, how gambling can become an addiction, and the specific responsible gaming policies and practices of their company.
+It is a research-based, self-paced program and is available to employees 24/7 thanks to its online platform.
 For more information on EMERGE, download the EMERGE brochure.

 Originated by Harrah's Atlantic City in 1989, Project 21 educates employees and minors on the consequences of underage gambling.
 The project has now been adopted by IGA members.